 Imagination - Burnin' Up (Mike Maurro Burnin' Hot Reprise Remix)

+What about Record Pools - Have you been part of any?
+Which and when (how long) were you part of them?
 "I was a member of the New York Record Pool, which was located in Williamsburg Brooklyn till about 1998.
 By then I had plenty of connections to get new stuff and I was getting product direct from Atlantic, Arista, Tommy Boy, RCA, Warner, plus they always had the newest promos right on the walls in Vinylmania, Disc-o-rama, so paying pool dues to get 60% junk didn't make sense anymore.
 Most of the stuff I was playing was stuff that was popular, not many rare imports or anything like that.
 So I just went hunting a few times a week to get what I wanted.
 I was also a member of Masspool DJ Association for a few years getting cd's & digital music."

+Which other DJ's was members of the same Record Pool, any one of them you are/were good friends with?
 "There were a few local guys, mostly latin music DJ's.
 I did my pickups during the day when most of the other guys were working the 9-5 jobs, so I didn't hang much there.
 I did get along pretty well with the pool director, he would give me boxes of the extra 12's he had and I'd hustle them and make a few bucks."

 Have you still got your DJ record collection?
 Or have you sold it off?
 What kind of music does it include?

-Parts of the Mike Maurro record collection "I do have a pretty huge vinyl collection, alot of it is the stuff I accumulated over the years while DJ'ing and it includes pretty much all the collectible and rare US promo 12" & 7" 45's from 1974 right through the late 90s when I stopped getting vinyl promos.
+"I do have a pretty huge vinyl collection, alot of it is the stuff I accumulated over the years while DJ'ing and it includes pretty much all the collectible and rare US promo 12" & 7" 45's from 1974 right through the late 90s when I stopped getting vinyl promos.
 The earlier stuff I have collected as a hobby over the years.
 Getting stuff from Disco DJ's collections, Discogs, Ebay, etc.

 At one point I had probably 20,000 records about 5,000 in my apartment and the rest in my parents basement.
 I eventually went through those and weeded out the pool junk and stuff I didn't want anymore and kept just the stuff I like.
 I'm 'down' to about 7,000 12's & LP's at this point, plus about 5,000 7" 45's."